ADDRESSING TOBACCO THROUGH ORGANIZATIONAL CHANGE (ATTOC) APPROACH

-The Addressing Tobacco Through Organizational Change (ATTOC) Approach is guided by seven core strategies and a 10-step process designed to help an agency systematically improve their tobacco addiction treatment for patients and change their culture to better address tobacco.
+The Addressing Tobacco Through Organizational Change (ATTOC) Approach is guided by seven core strategies and a 10-step process designed to help an agency systematically improve their tobacco addiction treatment for patients/clients and change their culture to better address tobacco.
 The ATTOC Approach is intended to be flexible to the unique needs, resources, and goals of any organization.
 Each organization begins at their own starting point based on what they have already accomplished and the resources available for this initiative.

-Each organization determines their own Patient, Staff, and Environmental goals and how to align these goals with their mission and other work.
+Each organization determines their own Patient/Client, Staff, and Environmental goals and how to align these goals with their mission and other work.
 Examples of possible agency goals in each of the three areas include:

-Patient goals – reduce rates of tobacco addiction through improved treatment planning, referral, and treatment on site.
+Patient/Client goals – reduce rates of tobacco addiction through improved treatment planning, referral, and treatment on site.

 Environmental goals – initially restrict tobacco use on campus to reduce Environmental Tobacco Smoke, improve health for all, and reduce triggers for those trying to quit, with a longer-term goal for a tobacco-free campus.